jwodder/kbits/src/posts/rst-hyperlinks.rst

     Try this recipe for `pie *à la mode* <https://www.example.com>`_.

-and the "à la mode" is not emphasized.
+The asterisks are rendered as-is instead of causing the "à la mode" to be emphasized.

 Fortunately, there's a trick to use inline markup in link text: Define the link using a substitution:

 .. code:: rst